GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

 response = training[,"class"]
 ```

 The first step here is to define your response and predictors.
 The response is simply one column that contains your class label, because we want to classify the rest of the image.
 The predictors are all of the columns with the information that we extracted from your raster stack.
-Be careful not to include anything else in your dataframe (e.g. the geometry).
+Be careful not to include anything else in your dataframe (e.g. the geometry or additional IDs).

 Now, use the `caret` package to train a simple random forest model.
 We can use either the method "rf" or "ranger" in the `train` function to do so.
 There are many other implementations of the random forest algorithm in `R` that you can explore, for example the `ranger` [package](https://cran.r-project.org/web/packages/ranger/index.html), which performs better.